-As noted above, the poverty rate in Ohio dropped 1.2 percentage points from 2014 to 2016, leaving 140,400 fewer poor people in 2016 than in 2014.
-Ohioans aged 65 and older unfortunately saw their poverty rate increase from 2015 to 2016.
-The percentage of Ohioans with disabilities who live in poverty stayed flat from 2015 to 2016; poverty rates for these folks remain higher than pre-recession levels.
+As noted above, the poverty rate in Wisconsin dropped 1.4 percentage points from 2014 to 2016, leaving 76,700 fewer poor people in 2016 than in 2014.
+Wisconsinites aged 65 and older saw their poverty rate increase from 2015 to 2016.
+However, there was progress from 2007.
+At nearly one in five, the percentage of people with disabilities who live in poverty remained flat when comparing 2016 to both 2015 and 2007.
+Seniors and people with disabilities were less likely to be poor in Wisconsin than in the U.S. overall.

-Poverty Rates in Ohio
+Poverty Rates in Wisconsin

 2016 2015 2007

-Overall Poverty 14.6 14.8 13.1
+Overall Poverty 11.8 12.1 10.8

-Senior Poverty 8.1 7.6 8.2
+Senior Poverty 7.6 7.1 8.3

-Child Poverty 20.6 21.3 18.5
+Child Poverty 15.7 16.4 14.4

-Poverty for People 23.1 23.2 22.2
+Poverty for People 19.5 20.0 19.5

 with Disabilities

 Denotes statistically significant difference from 2016

 For a family of four in 2016, the official poverty line was \$24,563.
-According to the Census Bureau, more than 756,400 Ohioans (6.7 percent) live in abject poverty, meaning they live below half of the poverty line (or \$1,023 or less a month for a family of four).
-That's roughly the same as the previous year, but in the proportion is higher than the 6.0 percent in 2007, before the Great Recession.
-More than 253,000 children are this deeply poor.
-The number of near-poor Ohioans - living below twice the poverty line - was 3.6 million in 2016, or 31.7 percent.
-The proportion of Ohioans remaining this economically insecure remains stubbornly close to the 2007 pre-recession level of 31.4 percent.
+According to the Census Bureau, more than 286,000 Wisconsinites (5.1 percent) live in deep poverty, meaning they live below half of the poverty line.
+That's comparable to the previous year, but the proportion is higher than the 4.5 percent in 2007, before the Great Recession.
+Nearly 82,000 children are this deeply poor.
+The number of near-poor Wisconsinites - living below twice the poverty line - was 1.6 million in 2016, or 27.7 percent.
+That's a decrease from 2015, but the proportion of Wisconsinites remaining this economically insecure remains stubbornly close to the 2007 pre-recession level of 26.8 percent.

-Poverty rates among several communities of color in Ohio have been stagnant: 31.0 percent of African Americans and 24.9 percent of Latinos in Ohio were poor in 2016, statistically unchanged from both 2015 and 2007.
-Communities of color still remain disproportionately affected by poverty; in contrast, the poverty rate among non-Hispanic whites in 2016 was 11.2 percent.
-It is important to note that non-Hispanic whites, African Americans and Latinos are all poorer in Ohio than in the U.S. overall.
+Latinos saw improvements in poverty rates: 22.6 percent of Latinos in Wisconsin were poor in 2016, down from 25.9 percent in 2015 and back to pre-recession levels.
+However, the poverty rate for African Americans in Wisconsin, 32.9 percent in 2016, was relatively unchanged from 2015 and was also flat when compared to 2007.
+Communities of color still remain disproportionately affected by poverty; in contrast, the poverty rate among non-Hispanic whites in 2016 was 8.7 percent.
+It is important to note that African Americans and Latinos are both poorer in Wisconsin than in the U.S. overall.

-Ohio has made progress in lowering the child poverty rate in recent years.
-In 2016, this stood at 20.5 percent, flat from 2015 but down from 2014 when it was 22.9 percent and down from 2012 when it was 23.8 percent.
+Wisconsin also made progress in recent years in lowering the child poverty rate.
+This stood at 15.7 percent in 2016, relatively unchanged from 2015 but down from 2014 when it was 18.4 percent.
 Tragically, children remain more likely to be poor in America than any other age group, with nearly one in five in poverty nationwide (19.5 percent).
 As with adults, children of color experience poverty at much higher rates that their white peers.
-In fact, African American and Latino children are at least twice as likely to be poor as white children.
-In 2016, 16.6 percent of non-Hispanic white children in Ohio lived in poverty, while 44.6 percent of African American and 33.2 percent of Latino children were poor.
-Children in Ohio remain in poverty in higher percentages than before the Great Recession (18.5 percent in 2007).
+In fact, African American and Latino children are more than twice as likely to be poor as white children.
+In 2016, 10.5 percent of non-Hispanic white children in Wisconsin lived in poverty, while 42.7 percent of African American and 27.8 percent of Latino children were poor.
+Children in Wisconsin remain in poverty in higher percentages than before the Great Recession (14.4 percent in 2007).